CG6013(2021) Corporate Governance System Evaluation Certification

 Risk Review

-The Company’s main risk sources can be categorized into market risk, credit risk, operational risk, liquidity risk, insurance risk, capital adequacy management, emerging risk, ESG and climate risk, and reputation risk.
-The Company regularly report the progress of risk management tasks to the Risk Management Committee.
-Our assessment methods:
+The Company's main sources of risk can be categorized as market risk, credit risk, operational risk, liquidity risk, insurance risk, capital adequacy management, emerging risk, ESG and climate risk, and credit risk.
+Risk identification is carried out through the following methods:

 Risk Exposure